tamersp25/docs/docs/README.md

 ### A Suite of Proprietary Applications

-Veritone's [suite of native applications](apps/) to enable users to ingest, process, index, manage, search, and share their cognitively-enriched content.
+Veritone's [suite of native applications](apps/) enables users to ingest, process, index, manage, search, and share their cognitively-enriched content.

 ### Philosophy of Open Data